hotrodorm/hotrod/hotrod-project/docs/docs-4/livesql/syntax/for-update.md

 }
 ```

 The `forUpdate()` clause ensures the selected row is not modified before it's updated.
+Note that the
+method is annotated with `@Transactional`; this ensures the lock is kept between the execution of the
+SELECT statement and the UPDATE statement.

 ## Performance Impact

-Locking rows serves as a strategy to perform consistent date read or updates in critical code sections.
+Locking rows serves as a strategy to perform consistent data read and updates in critical code sections.
 As such, locking should be used sparely, only when needed, and for very short period of times.
 Keeping
 a lock for a longer time will harm database concurrency and could degrade the performance of your application.